 Recommendation: Trabeculectomy augmented with antifibrotic agents is recommended as an initial surgical treatment for open angle glaucoma.
-Level of evidence: low Strength of recommendation: strong

 Comment: Trabeculectomy with antifibrotic agents is the standard glaucoma surgical procedure.
 Depending on patient circumstances such as target pressure, safety profile and patient preferences, other options can be considered, e.g., drainage devices (glaucoma shunts) in people with high risk of trabeculectomy failure, or less invasive filtering surgery, or bleb-less surgery such as canaloplasty, or minimally invasive glaucoma surgery in people with early disease may be considered.
 Factors like cost, availability and surgeon's preference should also be considered when selecting a type of surgery.